sinchanasadashiv1945-crypto/waste-detection-yolo-webapp/README.md

 BCA, JSS Science and Technology University, Mysuru

 ## ⭐ Note
-This project is for educational and research purposes to demonstrate YOLO-based object detection with Flask deployment.
+This project demonstrates real-time YOLO-based object detection with both web and webcam-based deployment using Flask and OpenCV.